A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 “It may well be said that a majority of the ‘experts’ in the international field are on the side of globalism.
 It would be amazing if this were otherwise, after so many years of gigantic expenditure by foundations in virtually sole support of the globalist point of view.
 Professors and researchers have to eat and raise families.
 They cannot themselves spend the money to finance research and publications.
 The road to eminence in international areas, therefore, just as in the case of the social sciences generally, is by way of foundation grants and support” (Reece Committee Report, p.
 182 [quoted in Wormser, Foundations, pp. 213-14]).

 Here, we see a structure of incentives has been set up by the trustees of tax-exempt foundations.
-This incentive structure has the effect of promoting a particular ideology and making adherence to it a prerequisite for advancement within the fields of study receiving foundation funds.
-These expenditures, with strings attached —i.e., incentives—have functioned to redirect the institutions receiving them towards certain goals that the trustees have in mind—goals which, until the time of the Reece Committee hearings, had not been shared with the public.
+The incentives have the effect of promoting a particular ideology and making adherence to it a prerequisite for advancement within the fields of study receiving foundation funds.
+These expenditures, with strings attached, have functioned to redirect the institutions receiving financial support towards certain goals that the trustees have in mind—goals which, until the time of the Reece Committee hearings, had not been shared with the public.
 The story told by the Reece Committee thus sheds light on one aspect of a vast conspiracy, whose tentacles have now spread into institutions of higher education and scientific research.
 (Still, to this day, probably not one in a thousand Americans has even heard of the Reece Committee.)

-A more recent example of this kind of manipulation, involving many of the same groups exposed by the Reece Committee, is the creation of the ESG Index, presented by members of the World Economic Forum as a way of promoting “social justice” and “saving” the planet from global warming.
-As Michael Rectenwald points out in another TWS episode, ESG is essentially a cartelizing device, much like the Federal Reserve System, as described by Rothbard.
+A more recent example of this kind of manipulation, involving many of the same groups exposed by the Reece Committee, is the creation of the ESG Index, presented by members of the World Economic Forum as a way of promoting “social justice” and saving the planet from “global warming.”
+As Michael Rectenwald points out in another episode of the Tom Woods Show, ESG is essentially a cartelizing device, much like the Federal Reserve System.
 As such, it is designed to concentrate capital and resources into a cartel of “woke” financial firms and businesses, while denying resources to the non-compliant.
 ESG thus represents one of the more visible aspects of a global conspiracy to usher in world government.

-All of this seems lost on Sammeroff, as he stakes out his position in conversation with Woods.
-It is this partial blindness which dooms the conversation to proceed in a tiresome, conventional manner.
+All of this seems lost on Sammeroff, as he stakes out his position.
+It is this partial blindness which dooms his conversation with Woods to proceed in a tiresome, conventional manner.
 For instance, the distinction Sammeroff draws between verifiable, individual conspiracies, on the one hand, and GGC, on the other, corresponds to that made by court historian Richard Hofstadter.
 Hofstadter stated: “There is a great difference between locating conspiracies in history and saying that history is, in effect, a conspiracy” (Hofstadter, The Age of Reform, pp. 71-2 [quoted in Mills, The Power Elite, p.
 294]).
 Of course, one would be hard pressed to find anyone who seriously believes that human history is one ginormous conspiracy, just as the number of true GGC believers is probably next to zero.
-Again, we are dealing with an extreme position that amounts to a straw man.
+Here, again, we are dealing with an extreme position that amounts to a straw man.

 This brings to mind a ploy used by mainstream journalists to smear anyone who dissents from official narratives.
-They take an extreme position that only a vanishingly small number of people entertain, knock it down, and then claim victory over a much larger group of people who hold more tenable positions.
-The larger group is on to something, but that something is deemed politically unacceptable by establishment mouthpieces.
-Here, they conflate what is politically unacceptable (yet tenable) with what is easily discredited and worthy of ridicule.
-Critical thinkers who point out inconsistencies in official narratives, who ask obvious questions that the corporate press somehow fails to ask, get tarred and feathered as akin to those who believe lizard people secretly rule the flat-earth.
-The corporate press thus marginalizes critical thinkers by associating them with discredited (and largely imaginary) “extremists” who believe outlandish theories.
+They take an extreme position that only a vanishingly small number of people entertain, knock it down, and then claim victory over a much larger group of people who hold a more tenable position.
+The larger group is indeed on to something, but that something is deemed unacceptable by the establishment and its mouthpieces.
+Here, we see what is politically unacceptable (yet tenable) being conflated with what is easily discredited and worthy of ridicule.
+Critical thinkers who point out inconsistencies and ask obvious questions that the corporate press somehow fails to ask, get tarred and feathered as akin to those who believe lizard people secretly rule the flat earth.
+The corporate press thus marginalizes critical thinkers by associating them with discredited, largely imaginary “extremists” who believe outlandish theories.
 In doing so, the corporate press sidesteps more plausible, evidence-based allegations.

 In the same vein, Sammeroff’s formulation of the problem suggests that the only verifiable conspiracies are individual conspiracies (“those that can be located in history”).
-They tend to be small in scope and of little geopolitical significance.
-Meanwhile, people who believe there is a vast conspiracy to bring about world government are akin to people who believe that all of history is one big conspiracy (i.e., a conspiracy theory that no one really believes).
+As such, they tend to be small in scope and of little geopolitical significance.
+Meanwhile, people who believe there is a vast conspiracy to bring about world government are akin to people who believe that all of history is one big conspiracy, a conspiracy theory that no one really believes.
 The problem with this formulation is that it leaves no room for a more nuanced and rational position between the two extremes.
 In other words, there is no room for conspiracy realism.

-While listening to Sammeroff and Woods, you will notice that the conversation begins with the irrationality of GGC believers, but eventually pot shots get fired at people who emphasize the role of the CFR, as if these people are on par with GGC true believers.
+Recall that Sammeroff and Woods begin the conversation by stressing the irrationality of GGC believers, but eventually they take pot shots at people who emphasize the role of the CFR, as if these people are on par with GGC true believers.
 This maneuver fits the pattern in the corporate press.
-There, whenever proponents of an outlandish theory get brought in for ridicule, a much larger group of people who do not necessarily hold this view, but who nevertheless see holes in the official narrative, gets implicated and thus tainted by association.
+There, whenever proponents of an outlandish theory get brought in for ridicule, a much larger group of people who hold more tenable, anti-establishment views gets implicated and thus tainted by association.

-The conversation would have been more interesting and enlightening if Woods and Sammeroff had explored the fruitful middle ground between the two extreme positions.
-I believe this third way of viewing the world more closely corresponds to reality.
-I hence use the label conspiracy realism to refer to this middle ground.
+The conversation would have been more interesting and enlightening if Woods and Sammeroff had explored the fruitful middle ground between the two extremes.
+I believe this third way of viewing the world brings us much closer to comprehending the reality of our predicament.
+For this reason, I use the label “conspiracy realism” to refer to this middle ground.

-The middle ground goes something like this: There is a global conspiracy, grand in scope and ambition; but it is certainly not all-powerful, monolithic, or entirely secretive about what it hopes to achieve.
+The middle position goes something like this: There is a global conspiracy, grand in scope and ambition; but it is certainly not all-powerful, monolithic, or entirely secretive about what it hopes to achieve.
 The conspiracy comprises an international network of financial, industrial, and political elites who are in basic agreement about the necessity and desirability of global governance.
-Despite being united in their lust for power, this coalition of elites is characterized by a number of centrifugal forces: shifting alliances, rivalry, backstabbing, palace intrigue, disagreements on strategy, tactics, rhetoric, etc.—problems that would beset any group of power-tripping control freaks jockeying for position.
+Despite being united in their lust for power, this coalition of power elites is characterized by a number of centrifugal forces: shifting alliances, rivalries, backstabbing, palace intrigue, and disagreements on strategy, tactics, rhetoric, etc.—problems that would beset any group of power-tripping control freaks competing for a better seat at the round table.

 Members of the network often refer to themselves as “internationalists,” and many have been quite open about their agenda and ultimate goals.
 Yet there remain hidden aspects of the globalist project, for the actors involved are much less open about the means by which they hope to achieve their goals.